-The Stroke Program at UConn Health includes a multidisciplinary team focused on the care of patients and families affected by a stroke.
+The Stroke Center at UConn Health includes a multidisciplinary team focused on the care of patients and families affected by a stroke.
 Here you will learn ways to live a healthier life and ways to prevent strokes.
 Our team provides the advanced care you need from the moment a stroke is suspected through the rapid assessment to determine if the clotbusting drug TPA is appropriate, to acute hospital care, rehabilitation and follow-up outpatient visits.
 We also provide educational programs open to both our patients and the public to keep you informed about the latest trends in prevention, diagnosis and treatment of strokes.

 Jennifer Sposito, R.N., M.S.N.

 Ischemic stroke is the most common type of stroke or cerebrovascular accident (CVA).
 It is caused by obstruction of blood flow, resulting in brain damage in the area served by the particular blood vessel.
 Depending on the size and location of the stroke it can cause a variety of different neurological deficits, such as weakness of half of the face, one arm, a leg or half the body, numbness, incoordination, trouble with speech or swallowing, inability to speak or understand language, among others.
 Almost 7 million new strokes occur every year.
 The risk of stroke increases with age, which is not something we can change, but there are well known treatable vascular risk factors such as high blood pressure, blood sugar (diabetes), cholesterol and smoking.
 Your doctors can help you manage these problems to reduce your risk of stroke.